DispotoBrett/2020-fall-cs160-frozen-frogs/README.md

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - After installing, you will have access to the docker command line utility, `docker`
 - Change to the project root, and run `docker build .`
-- Once the container builds, note the image name, and run: `docker run -d -p 8000:8000 &ltimage&gt'
+- Once the container builds, note the image name, and run: `docker run -d -p 8000:8000 <image>`
 - Now the app will be running at `localhost:8000`